mickfuzz/phd4/_posts/2021-06-14-concrete-frameworks.md

 Techniques to help teacher observation and assessment of what student are completing are vital if we are be able to keep a track of some of the ways they solve problems as they apply knowledge in the concrete stage of their learning.

 In an ideal situation teachers are able to introduce concepts and then give student suitable tools, inspiration and to sustain their motivation as they solve real computing tasks.
 However this sets the bar high for many classrooms.
-Not all schools can provide this kind of motivation and support within a classroom environment.
-To address this there are educational projects which are designed to allow for this kind of project based approach to learning coding and computing.
-This is visible in maker fairs, online videos and communities and initiatives like the Coolest Project where MORE ON COOLEST PROJECT.....
+While not all schools can provide this kind of motivation and support within an everyday computing classroom environment, many of them find ways of bringing the value project and design approaches to their students.
+I explore some of these tactics and associated benefits in more depth in the next section.

 <!-- When I learned coding it was to create websites for community music events and environmental and social justice campaigns.
 In learning how to code websites, I also had to learn to use other tools to upload files to a web server and then about server file permissions (a useful gateway to linux computing).
 Having these projects as my base for learning helped in a few crucial ways.
 Firstly the real life application was great motivation for me to push past technical barriers, there were also similar projects that I could use as inspiration and copy and modify their code solutions and finally if I got stuck there was a friendly community of web site creators working on similar non-profit projects who were willing to share their skills and resources. -->